Silver Fish award

 Submitting an application

-• Have up to 8 letters of support.
+• Must have up to 8 letters of support.
 Try to make sure the letters aren’t repetitive and cover different aspects of the nominee’s service.
 The letters should mention the supporter's role or position.
-Add a cover sheet to the application, which explains how each letter of support reflects an aspect of the nominee's work.

 Writing the application